itaysnir/itaysnir.github.io/_posts/2024-12-27-pwnable-tw.md

 6. Although defined with unsigned format specifier, the numbers defined as `int`s, and can be negative.

 7. Within the process routine, the `size` is defined as `int`, not unsigned.
+This may have critical impact, as `nums_arr[size -1]` is being accessed, possibly performing OOB BEFORE the array's start.

 ### Exploitation